bilalq/TransLaTeX/README.md

 TransLaTex
 ==========

-An alternative syntax for writing math in Latex that's clean, simple, and elegant.
+An alternative syntax for writing math in LaTex that's clean, simple, and elegant.
+Indeed, a syntax to transcend all others.

-After much deliberation, I have decided on lisp for the syntax.
+After much deliberation, I have decided on Lisp.